 Rockefeller Foundation | 2013

-From our experience of creating resilience strategies in dozens of cities, we learned that using a resilience lens strategically to plan a portfolio of actions creates higher-impact projects that can deliver benefits to multiple sectors, in particular to vulnerable communities.
+From our experience of creating resilience strategies in dozens of cities, we learned that using a resilience lens strategically to plan a portfolio of actions creates higher-impact projects that can benefit multiple sectors, particularly vulnerable communities.

 Cities do not have enough support to articulate and develop their most innovative ideas

-We also discovered a critical challenge: cities do not have enough support to articulate and develop their most innovative ideas, or to turn these ideas into fully realized projects.
+We also discovered a critical challenge: cities need more support to articulate and develop their most innovative ideas, or to turn these ideas into fully realized projects.
 This gap in the market prevents cities from delivering on their most urgent objectives and prevents funders from identifying pipelines of transformational projects.

 In 2013, The Rockefeller Foundation pioneered 100 Resilient Cities to help more cities build resilience to the physical, social, and economic challenges that are a growing part of the 21st century.
 Cities in the 100RC network have been provided with the resources necessary to develop a roadmap to resilience along four main pathways:

 - Financial and logistical guidance for establishing an innovative new position in city government, a Chief Resilience Officer, who will lead the city’s resilience efforts;

 - Expert support for the development of a robust Resilience Strategy;